pubnub/pubnub-mcp-server/resources/sdk_docs/swift_misc.md

 ## Reconnect[​](#reconnect)

-Forces the SDK to try and reach PubNub.
+Forces the SDK to attempt reconnection to PubNub.

 ### Method(s)[​](#methods-1)